ddavidd-lim/Fabflix/README.md

         - src/Servlets/StarsServlet.java (although never actually used)

     - #### Explain how Connection Pooling is utilized in the Fabflix code.
-    Connection pooling is used to reduce the amount of time it takes to establish a connections whenever a servlet wants to connect to the database.
-When a servlet gets a connection, it gets a connection from the pool on connections already established in context.xml.
+    Connection pooling is used to reduce the amount of time it takes to establish a connection whenever a servlet wants to connect to the database.
+When a servlet gets a connection, it gets a connection from the pool of connections already established in context.xml.
 When the servlet is done using the connection, close() is called.
 This call does not close the connection.
 Instead, the connection is returned to the pool of connections for other servlets to use.

     - #### Explain how Connection Pooling works with two backend SQL.
     With the two backend SQL, the database connection is either to the master database or the local/slave database.
 When a servlet needs to read from the database, it gets a connection from the the connection pool associated with the local/slave database.
 When a servlet needs to write to the database, it gets a connection from the connection pool associated with the master database.